 2. Easier Access to Student Loans and In-State Tuition for DREAMers

 Another bill signed by Governor Newsom expands the California student loan program to undocumented immigrants who were brought to California as children.
 Under the new regulations, DREAMers will become eligible for state student loans and in-state tuition when seeking graduate degrees at public universities in the state.
 This law is set to go into effect on January 1st, 2020.
 Notably, these students are already eligible for these benefits when seeking undergraduate degrees.

 3. Arrests for Immigration Violations are Banned at Courthouses in California

 Finally, Governor Newsom has also signed a bill banning immigration arrests at courthouses in California.
 The law is another important addition to California’s patchwork of protections for undocumented immigrants.
 In recent years, California—and many local jurisdictions with the state—have adopted sanctuary status laws.
 Indeed, many law enforcement agencies in California, including the Los Angeles Police Department (LAPD), are restricted from cooperating with federal immigration enforcement operations.
 It is important to provide immigrants with protection at sensitive places.
 A state bill barring immigration arrests at courthouses is an important measure.

 We Fight for Immigrant Rights in Los Angeles

-At the Law Office of Joshua L. Goldstein, PC, we are proud to be trusted, experienced advocates for immigrants rights.
+At the Goldstein Immigration Lawyers, we are proud to be trusted, experienced advocates for immigrants rights.
 Our law firm represents clients across the complete range of immigration law cases.
 Regardless of your specific circumstances, we can help.
 To arrange a completely confidential immigration consultation, please call us (213) 262-2000 or reach out to us directly online.
 With an office location in Los Angeles, we serve communities all over Southern California.